Juliopo/customModal/README.md

 animatedEntry='topToBottom'
 animatedEntry='bottomToTop'

+duration={300} // Animation duration in milliseconds

-The defaults values if you don't specify the these props are animatedEntry='bottomToTop' and animatedLeave='topToBottom'
+The default values if you don't specify the props will be animatedEntry='bottomToTop' and animatedLeave='topToBottom'
 ```

 ### Usage example